Correlation Between MoneyLion and Descartes Systems

 Strong

-Over the last 90 days MoneyLion has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in MoneyLion are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
 Despite quite persistent essential indicators, MoneyLion is not utilizing all of its potentials.
-The recent stock price mess, may contribute to short-term losses for the institutional investors.
+The latest stock price mess, may contribute to short-term losses for the institutional investors.

 Descartes Systems